pytorch/pytorch/docs/source/backends.rst

     .. warning:: This flag is experimental and subject to change.

+    The default value for this flag is *False*.

-    A :class:`bool` that lets pytorch to prefer cuSOLVER implementations when calling linear algebra functions on GPU.
+    A :class:`bool` that, if True, lets pytorch prefer cuSOLVER implementations when calling linear algebra functions on GPU.

+    Note: cuSOLVER implementations may still be used in some functions even if this flag is set to False.

 torch.backends.mkl